 This pair of delightful stories by children’s author Eleanor Farjeon is published in a miniature edition by Rebecca Press and features full-color illustrations by Edith Bingham.
 The stories are presented in a back-to-back format, with each story having its own cover of handmade paper and a full-color illustration.
 The spine is leather.
 A deluxe version of the book was produced, bound in full leather, with color illustrations under domed watch glass.
 On the “Princess” side, the glass becomes a window into the castle; on the “Goldfish” side, the glass is a fishbowl.
 When viewed from the side, the effect is of an orb going through the center of the book.
 Artist proof copies of the deluxe edition feature a double foredge painting.

 Erté Maquettes presents previously-unpublished work by the iconic Art Deco artist.
 The illustrations shown in this miniature book are, themselves, miniature works.
 When Erté designed covers for Harper’s Bazar magazine in the 1930s, he would submit 3 or 4 designs in small format (maquettes) for consideration.
-One would be selected to be a cover; the other diminutive gems were stored away, until they appeared in this book.
+One would be selected to become a cover; the other diminutive gems were stored away for some 40 years, until they appeared in this book.
 Presented in this volume are 44 full-color maquettes (42 of which are previously unpublished), along with a short introductory essay.
 The regular edition is bound in black silk with a silver leather spine strip and printed endpapers.
 The original deluxe edition was bound in cobalt blue snakeskin inset with black calf, seed pearls, and a diamond.
 It was housed in a custom designed minaudière made of the snake and calf skins framed in sterling silver.
-A new, limited deluxe binding is being produced to celebrate the 36th year of Rebecca Press.
+A new, limited deluxe binding is being produced, to be released in 2018.

 The Legend of Sleepy Hollow